benjie91/feedit/feedit-database/README.md

-# Setting up of PostgreSQL using official docker image
+# Setting up of Feedit Database with PostgreSQL using official docker image
-This repository is used for setting up a working postgres using the official postgres docker image file.
+This repository is used for setting up a working feedit database using the official postgres docker image file.

 ## Setup
 - [Postgres 12.0](https://hub.docker.com/_/postgres/ "Postgres Official Docker Image")